Please check your local states laws in Australia before growing weed indoors.

 Lighting Vertical Farming

-This may be most comfortable to handle with energy-efficient lightings.
+This farming technique may be most comfortable to handle with energy-efficient lightings.
 A cooling ventilator below the central light should disperse up the heat.
 Wherever you are doing this, adequate ventilation may be a given.
 As your weeds grow, make sure to trim unproductive parts.
 You will also use the string grids of setups to shape the expansion of sog vs scrog further.
 Sativa strains tend to grow tall.
 You would like a nice, even shape for your plant.
 Make sure to rotate your crops so that all sides get an equal amount of your time facing the central light.

 Vertical Farming Vs. Stacked Farming